binarybottle/optimize_layouts/keyboard_study/README_keyboards.md

 ## Overview of steps
-1. Optimally arrange the most frequent half of the letters in the alphabet to the 18 most preferred keys (as determined by the Bigram Typing Preference Study).
+1. Optimally arrange the most frequent half of the letters in the alphabet to the 16 most preferred keys (as determined by the Bigram Typing Preference Study).
-  (The remaining letters have negligible interaction with the top 13 letters, and the remaining keys have extremely low preference scores.)
+  (The remaining letters have negligible interaction with the top 13 letters, and the remaining keys have very low preference scores.)
-  Use multi-objective optimization (MOO, with Engram scoring objectives -- see below) to find a Pareto front of equally viable, 13-letter/key layout candidates.
+  Use multi-objective optimization (MOO, with Engram scoring objectives -- see below) to exhaustively search for a Pareto front of equally viable, 13-letter layout candidates.
-    1. To parallelize the exhaustive search: constrain the most frequent letter to the two most preferred keys, constrain the next four most frequent letters to the remaining of the top 8 keys, and constrain the next four most frequent letters to the remaining of the top 16 keys.
+    1. To parallelize the exhaustive search:
+       - Constrain the four most frequent letters to the eight most preferred keys, with the most frequent letter constrained to one side (removes mirror layouts).
+       - Constrain the next four most frequent letters to the remaining of the top 16 keys.
-       Create a configuration file for each of the (1,680) possible arrangements of 5 letters.
+       - Create a configuration file for each of the (840) possible arrangements of 4 letters.
        ``generate_configs1.py``
-    2. For each of the 1,680 configuration files, use MOO to optimally arrange 8 letters in the 13 available of 18 top keys.
-Each file entails 23,950,080 permutations (40,236,134,400 total permutations across all 1,680 configuration files), and the result is 1,680 Pareto fronts, each with many solutions.
+    2. For each of the 840 configuration files, use MOO to optimally arrange 9 letters in the 12 available of the top 16 keys.
+Each file entails 19,958,400 permutations (16,765,056,000 total permutations across all 840 configuration files), and the result is 840 Pareto fronts, each with many solutions.
        ``run_jobs.py``
     3. Select the global Pareto front of MOO solutions from the 13-letter layouts.
        ``layouts_consolidate.py``